FStarLang/FStar/ulib/experimental/README.md

 their soundess proof, are available in `Steel.Semantics.Hoare.MST`.
 They build upon the `MST` and `NMST` modules, which provide a model of monotonic state as described by Ahman et al.

-`Steel.PCM` encodes partially commutative monoïds into F*, and is used by `Steel.PCM.Memory` whose goal is to show a proof of concept of a generic memory model depending on an abstract PCM.
+`Steel.PCM` encodes partially commutative monoids into F*, and is used by `Steel.PCM.Memory` whose goal is to show a proof of concept of a generic memory model depending on an abstract PCM.
 As stated by the paper, the rest of our implementation currently relies on a different memory model that is specialized for the fractional permission PCM.